Ariana Geerlings: Professional career

 In January 2021, Geerlings made her professional debut as a wildcard into the main draw of the $15k event at the Rafa Nadal Academy in Manacor, but lost in the first round to Kamilla Bartone.
 In March 2022, she recorded her first professional win at the $15k Vilas Academy Calvià Open in Palma Nova, defeating second seed Nina Potočnik.
 She reached her first final in November 2023 at the $15k event in Castellón, but lost to compatriot and top seed Ángela Fita Boluda.

 In April 2024, she won back-to-back titles at the W15 Gran Canaria Women's TDC Series PRO events in Telde.
 That month, she also received a wildcard into the qualifying draw of the Madrid Open, but did not advance into the main draw.
 In May, she won her third title of the year at the W15 event in Kuršumlijska Banja, defeating second seed Anja Stanković in the final.
 In October, she reached the final of the W35 Open JCastillo-Occident in Baza, but lost to Susan Bandecchi.

 In June 2025, she and Wakana Sonobe reached the doubles final of the W75 Internazionali Femminili di Tennis Città di Caserta, but lost to Cho I-hsuan and Cho Yi-tsen.
-The following month, she made her WTA Tour debut after qualifying for the Hamburg Open.
+The following month, she made her WTA Tour main-draw debut after qualifying for the Hamburg Open, but lost in the first round to Astra Sharma in three sets.